CONNECTING THE PAST TO THE PRESENT AND TO THE FUTURE

-The Abstract Submissions, Themes and Topics section of the website gives full details of what submitting an abstract involves.
-The section lists the 20 conference themes and their topics and the types of conference sessions: papers, posters, round tables, seminars, debates, workshops and delegate proposed themes & topics.
-On acceptance of your submitted abstract for presentation at the conference you can register immediately.
+The Conference Submissions, Themes and Topics section of the website gives full details of what submitting an abstract involves.
+It lists the 6 conference areas, their 22 conference themes and 200+ topics and the types of conference sessions: papers, posters, round tables, seminars, debates, workshops and delegate proposed themes & topics.
+On acceptance of your submitted submission with its abstract for presentation at the conference you can register immediately.

 Conference Flyer or Leaflet and the Conference Circular

-The HEIRNET 2020 Conference Flyer or leaflet summarizes the information about HEIRNET 2020, and the full range and types of conference sessions.
+The HEIRNET 2020 Conference Flyer or leaflet summarises the information about the conference and the range and Type of sessions and presentations on offer.

-To download the flyer as either a 2 or 4 sided leaflet click on the flyer images.
+To download the flyer as either a 4 sided A5 leaflet click on the flyer images.

-Key Dates – for full details on Key Dates & Conference Timetable click here.
+Key Dates – for full details of Key Dates & Conference Timetable click here.

-Closing date for submission of proposals with their abstracts for presentations at the conference
+Closing date for submission of proposals for conference presentations

-Final date of notification of acceptance of proposals with automatic registration for those who have not already registered.
+Final date of notification of acceptance of proposals for conference presentations.

-Deadline for registration of all other delegates NOT making presentations at the conference.
+Deadline for registration of delegates making presentations at the conference.

-Submission of papers for publication in the History Education Research Journal [HERJ]
+Deadline for submission of papers for publication in the History Education Research Journal [HERJ], edition 18.2

 HEIRNET 2019 Acknowledgements